Washington State University: Undergraduate admissions

 process and does not use them in admission decisions.

+For the 2024–2025 academic year, the middle 50% of enrolled students scored between 1040 and 1350 on the SAT (with a 50th percentile of 1190), between 510 and 670 on the SAT Evidence-Based Reading and Writing section (50th percentile: 590), and between 530 and 680 on the SAT Math section (50th percentile: 600).

 Curriculum and fields of study

 WSU has 12 colleges and a graduate school.
 The liberal arts and sciences have an important place in the curriculum, along with business, communication, education, architecture, pharmacy, nursing, and the traditional land-grant disciplines of agriculture, engineering, and veterinary medicine.

 WSU offers more than 200 fields of study, including 98 majors, 86 minors, options, and over 140 graduate and professional degrees.
 Bachelor's degrees are available in all major areas, with master's and doctoral degrees available in most.
 The undergraduate core curriculum, including the writing program, is nationally recognized.
 WSU confers nearly 5,900 bachelor's, master's, professional, and doctoral degrees statewide in a typical year.
 WSU employs over 1,400 instructional faculty members.